 Build a Habit Around Collaboration, and Not Just for Those You Manage

 Leadership teams need to become highly collaborative, not just working groups.
 Strong communication habits help you tap into dynamic systems, personal and organizational, that accumate compounded benefits for your team over time.
 (Read: Harvard Business Review The Discipline of Teams).
 In NYTimes bestsellers The Power of Habit (Charles Duhig) and Atomic Habits (James Clear), the authors emphasize the compounded gains that thoughtful communication and other positive habits can create for organizations and persons.

 If you’re on an agile team already, you have practiced your daily Scrums, and have a rhythm with your sprint planning, reviews, and retrospectives.
-Through regular practice, effective Scrum teams become agile enough to adapt on a daily basis to changes in their environment while also maintaining focus on their goals.
+Through regular practice of the Scrum framework, effective teams become agile enough to adapt on a daily basis to changes in their environment while also maintaining focus on their goals.
 These good habits foster autonomy within the team, as each person practices making informed decisions and taking empowered actions at the local level.
 These teams might have more practice than others in demonstrating trust in each other’s decisions and capabilities.